Liltyki/Writeups-Tryhackme/lab/lab_Security.md

 ```

 **Why jail.local and not jail.conf ?**
 `jail.conf` is overwritten during Fail2ban updates.
-Always use `jail.local` for custom configuration — it is never touched by updates.
+Always use `jail.local` for custom configuration  it is never touched by updates.

 ---

 ## Part 5 — WireGuard VPN : My Personal Encrypted Tunnel

 WireGuard transforms my VPS into a personal VPN server.
-It creates an encrypted tunnel between my Kali machine and the VPS.
+It creates an encrypted tunnel between my  machine and the VPS.
+It is very interesting because if i have to work on a non professional environment like my home or a public wifi is the minimum to encrypted what i'm doing !

 ### Why WireGuard ?

-WireGuard is a modern VPN protocol integrated directly into the Linux kernel since version 5.6.
+After few research i find Wireguard a modern VPN protocol integrated into the linux Kernel.
 It uses **ChaCha20** for encryption and **Curve25519** for key exchange.
-With only ~4,000 lines of code versus 600,000 for OpenVPN, its attack surface is minimal.

 ### How It Works